Definition of Veganism

 The word "vegan" was coined in 1944 by Donald Watson of the Vegan Society of the UK.
 This definition states: Veganism is a way of living that seeks to exclude, as far as possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing and any other purpose.

 As you can see, veganism is not defined as a diet, but a way of living.
-While vegans follow an animal-free diet, they also do not wear animals or use them for entertainment or any other purpose.

 Our Relationship with Animals